reflectoring/reflectoring.github.io/_posts/2021-07-04-java-feature-flag-tools.md

 Now that we have a few features, we want to toggle them on or off.
 For example, we want to do a "dark launch" for a feature.
 That means we don't enable it by default, deploy the feature in its disabled state, and only then decide to activate it.

-We could, of course, change the `enabled` state in the `application.yml` file and then re-reploy the application, but the point of feature flagging is that we separate deployments from enabling features, so we don't want to do this.
+We could, of course, change the `enabled` state in the `application.yml` file and then re-deploy the application, but the point of feature flagging is that we separate deployments from enabling features, so we don't want to do this.

 For managing features, Togglz offers a web console that we can deploy next to our application.
 With the Spring Boot integration, we can set a few properties in `application.yml` to activate it: